ManuelElizaldi/SisyphusCorner/Writing/Writing Ideas.md

 What is it about old things that makes me love them and want to keep them forever? + On nostalgia?

 ~~Don't let ideas fly away, once gone they will have no place to grow.
 I was watching mad men and this scene where a creative has the perfect idea for an ad.
-He was so drunk that he forgot to write it, it was poetic how he refered to the idea flying away.
+He was so drunk that he forgot to write it, it was poetic how he refereed to the idea flying away.
 Who hasn't been through that?
 I want to write something about this feeling.
 The struggle of having something precious in your hands and then it just goes away.~~
 - ~~This might be related in some way but I think the song "waiting on a song is related to this feeling"~~
 - ~~capture God's whispers <- this could be the title~~